nehaljwani/team.exiv2.org/book/IMaEA.md

 After v0.26 was released in 2017, Luis and Dan started making contributions.
 They have made many important contributions in the areas of security, test and build.
 In 2019, Kevin joined us.
 He discovered and fixed some security issues.

 The current release of Exiv2 is v0.27.3 and was released on 2020-06-30.
-I hope to release v0.28 in Fall 2020.
+I hope v0.28 will ship in 2020.
 Further "dot" releases of v0.27 may be published for security fixes in future.

 The Libre Graphics Meeting is scheduled to take place in May 2021 in Rennes, France.
-I intend to lead a workshop on Image Metadata and Exiv2 Architecture.
+I intend to conduct a workshop on **Image Metadata _and_ Exiv2 Architecture**.
 This book is being written to be used in that presentation.

 [TOC](#TOC)
 <div id="current">